Ink wash painting: Inkstone

-Image from the 17th-century technical document Tiangong Kaiwu (天工開物-松烟制墨法) detailing how pine is burned in a furnace at one end and its soot collected at the other for making inkstick, China.
+Image from the 17th-century technical document Tiangong Kaiwu detailing how pine is burned in a furnace at one end and its soot collected at the other for making inkstick (松烟制墨法), China.

 Fragment of ancient Chinese paper map with features in black ink, found on the chest of the occupant of Tomb 5 of Fangmatan, Gansu in China in 1986, from early Western Han, 2nd century BC, 5.6 × 2.6 cm.

-An image of a Ming dynasty woodcut describing five major steps in ancient Chinese papermaking process as outlined by Cai Lun in 105 AD.
-The image is from the 17th-century technical document Tiangong Kaiwu (天工開物-覆簾壓紙), China.
+An image of a Ming dynasty woodcut describing five major steps in ancient Chinese papermaking process (覆簾壓紙) as outlined by Cai Lun in 105 AD.
+The image is from the 17th-century technical document Tiangong Kaiwu, China.

 A Duan Inkstone of the Song dynasty-In for making Chinese ink using water and an inkstick, 10th century, China.

 East Asian painting-calligraphy's ink stone, ink stick, and usage.

 History and artists

 Chinese painters and their influence on East Asia

 In Chinese painting, brush painting was one of the "four arts" expected to be learnt by China's class of scholar-officials.
 Ink wash painting appeared during the Tang dynasty (618–907), and its early development is credited to Wang Wei (active in the 8th century) and Zhang Zao, among others.
 In the Ming dynasty, Dong Qichang would identify two distinct styles: a clearer, grander Northern School (北宗画 or 北画 (Beizonghua) or Beihua, Japanese: Hokushūga or Hokuga), and a freer, more expressive Southern School (南宗画 or 南画 (Nanzonghua) or Nanhua, Japanese: Nanshūga or Nanga), also called "Literati Painting" (文人画 (Wenrenhua), Japanese: Bunjinga).